 Once we spoke about how I felt, we set off once again and did the same 4-roundabout loop.
 By the end of my lesson, I felt confident doing those 4 roundabouts with minimal help from my instructor.
 Not only was she pleased with me, but I was also pleased with myself.

 My advice to you is to keep as calm as possible.
 Sometimes when I start to panic, I forget everything I know about driving – my mind can go completely blank.
-Try to keep your nerves contained with our top 5 ways to gain confidence as a learner and don’t be afraid to ask your instructor for guidance.
-I wouldn’t have completed my first roundabout without my instructors’ help.
+Try to keep your nerves contained and don’t be afraid to ask your instructor for guidance.
+I wouldn’t have completed my first roundabout without my instructors' help.
 Roundabouts are not as scary once you know how to tackle them – keep practising and you’ll get there!